 3 The 2016 Clery Handbook clarified the meaning of non-campus.
-As a result, the Mount Carmel College of Nursing has added non-campus crime statistics for 2016, 2015, but not 2014.
+As a result, the Mount Carmel College of Nursing has added non-campus crime statistics for 2016, 2015.

 Fairfield Campus Report

 The Fairfield Campus operates no residential facilities.
 Therefore, that category is omitted from the statistical portion of the annual security report.